lissi-id/lissi-connect-nodejs-sample/README.md

 Run `npm start`

-The application is accessible through `http://localhost:{process.env.PORT}` from where you can register and login through Lissi Connect.
+The application is accessible through `http://localhost:{process.env.PORT}` from there, you can register and log in through Lissi Connect.

 ## Integration Guide

-To integrate Lissi Connect into you NodeJS application, please follow the [Integration Guide](integration-guide.md)
+To integrate Lissi Connect into your NodeJS application, please follow the [Integration Guide](integration-guide.md)